wagento/sms-notifications/README.md

 ### Composer

-If you've installed the extension from the Magento Marketplace using Composer, run this command from your terminal or command prompt to update it:
+If you've installed the extension from the Magento Marketplace using Composer, run these commands from your terminal or command prompt to update it:

+    $ cd /path/to/your/site
-    $ cd /path/to/your/site && composer update wagento/module-sms-notifications
+    $ composer update wagento/module-sms-notifications

 ### Manual